happycatmachine/ES_Stories/ES/narratives/Skeever grows up.md

 "Friend of the Skeevers" title.
 Random shop item for free.
 No action needed.
 Once per landmark.

-After battle, if [[Skeever Pup]] takes at least 1 wound, SP regains 2 HP as bonus HP, when 7 HP chips, evolves to Skeever, keeping the HP gain, but losing the add 2 HP effect.
+At the end of battle, if [[Skeever Pup]] has taken at least 1 wound, [[Skeever Pup]] regains 2 HP and can be bonus, when @7 HP chips, evolves to Skeever, keeping the HP gain, but losing the add 2 HP effect.